 Most CGL policies are occurrence-made, which means you have coverage if an incident happened during the policy period regardless of when a claim is made, or suit is filed.
 You will have coverage up to your policy’s limits.
 This will be an aggregate limit for Parts A, B, and C, with the exception of products and completed operations coverage which has a separate limit.
 There are also per occurrence and per person sub-limits on a CGL policy.

-A commercial general liability policy is must-have coverage that protects your business from the threat of financial loss should something unforeseen happen as a result of your business operations.
-Be sure to put this coverage at the top of your list when you shop for business insurance quotes.
+A General Liability policy is a must-have coverage that protects your business from financial loss should something unforeseen happen as a result of your business operations.
+Be sure to put this coverage at the top of your list when shopping for Business Insurance.
 Browse more insurance topics to learn about the importance of protecting your business.